 Each year, the product sample is updated in order to take into account changes in the household consumption.
-The products that are no more representative in 2023 are dropped from the CPI basket meanwhile new products, which represent a huge or an increasing market share (robot vacuum cleaners or connected watches, for example), are introduced.
+The products that are no more representative in 2024 are dropped from the CPI basket meanwhile new products, which represent a huge or an increasing market share (beard and/or hair clippers or the hire of sound equipment or speakers, for example), are introduced.
 It is also an opportunity to take into account new habits of consumption (internet consumption in particular) and sometimes to adapt the collection protocol to track prices at best.
-The number of data collections by product varieties is also optimized according to the weight of the variety and the variability of the prices evolution (for example, the number of data collections for the fresh produces has been sharply revised in 2024).
-The prices of these new products are collected from December 2023 in order to measure their price evolution between December 2023 and January 2024 and so that they contribute to the CPI from January 2024.
+The prices of these new products are collected from December 2024 in order to measure their price evolution between December 2024 and January 2025 and so that they contribute to the CPI from January 2025.

-The 2024 weights update
+The 2025 weights update